 - Thus f or example you can run a Power-5 with 5v and another Power-5 with 12v in the same stack

 - Powerboards have GND on all M3 posts and M2.5 posts except the middle one

 - Powerboards only serve power through the middle M2.5 post, they cannot receive it.

 - Mounting a brainboard it’s recommended to only use the outer 4x M3 GND posts and none of the 5x M2.5 posts

-Although you can combine any amount of brain and powerboards some limitations do apply mainly in regards to the amount of power that can be provided.
-Otherwise it’s up to you whichever combination of boards you’d like to build into a stack!
+Although you can combine any amount of brain and powerboards some limitations do apply mainly in regards to the amount of power that can be provided through QPowerPost.
+Other then that it’s up to you whichever combination of boards you’d like to build into a stack!